postsharp/Metalama.Documentation/content/conceptual/aspects/configuration/msbuild-properties.md

 ## Combining MSBuild properties with the options API

-Whenever your aspect library relies on both MSBuild properties and a configuration API, it is preferable to integrate the MSBuild properties with your option class instead of reading the properties from directly from the aspect classes.
+Whenever your aspect library relies on both MSBuild properties and a configuration API, it is recommended to integrate the MSBuild properties with your option class instead of reading the properties directly from the aspect classes.

 Instead, properties should be read from the <xref:Metalama.Framework.Options.IHierarchicalOptions.GetDefaultOptions*> method of your option class.
-This method receives a parameter of type <xref:Metalama.Framework.Options.OptionsInitializationContext>, which exposes the <xref:Metalama.Framework.Project.IProject> interface, and let you read the properties.
+This method receives a parameter of type <xref:Metalama.Framework.Options.OptionsInitializationContext>, which exposes the <xref:Metalama.Framework.Project.IProject> interface, and allows you to read the properties.
 The object also lets you report errors or warnings if the properties have an invalid value.
 Thanks to this approach, you can make the default options dependent on MSBuild properties.

 ### Examples: building default options from MSBuild properties

 In the following example, the options class implements the <xref:Metalama.Framework.Options.IHierarchicalOptions.GetDefaultOptions*> to read default values from the MSBuild properties.
 It reports a diagnostic if their value is incorrect.

 [!metalama-file ~/code/Metalama.Documentation.SampleCode.AspectFramework/AspectConfiguration_ProjectDefault.Options.cs]